siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 only showing top 20 rows
 ```

-And actually there are more examples under the repo, especially one for GraphX, you could try exploring youself for that part.
-Please be noted in GraphX it assumed vertex ID to be in numeric type, thus for string typed vertex ID case a convertion on the fly is needed, please refer to [the example in Nebula Algorithom](https://github.com/vesoft-inc/nebula-algorithm/blob/a82d7092d928a2f3abc45a727c24afb888ff8e4f/example/src/main/scala/com/vesoft/nebula/algorithm/PageRankExample.scala#L31) on how to mitigate that.
+And there are more examples under the repo, especially one for GraphX, you could try exploring yourself for that part.
+Please be noted in GraphX assumed vertex ID to be in numeric type, thus for string typed vertex ID case a conversion on the fly is needed, please refer to [the example in Nebula Algorithom](https://github.com/vesoft-inc/nebula-algorithm/blob/a82d7092d928a2f3abc45a727c24afb888ff8e4f/example/src/main/scala/com/vesoft/nebula/algorithm/PageRankExample.scala#L31) on how to mitigate that.

 ## Exchange

 - Codebase: https://github.com/vesoft-inc/nebula-exchange/
-- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-exchange/about-exchange/ex-ug-what-is-exchange/ (it's versioned, as for now, I put the lastest released version 3.0.2 here)
+- Documentation: https://docs.nebula-graph.io/3.0.2/nebula-exchange/about-exchange/ex-ug-what-is-exchange/ (it's versioned, as for now, I put the latest released version 3.0.2 here)
 - Jar Package: https://github.com/vesoft-inc/nebula-exchange/releases
 - Configuration Examples: [exchange-common/src/test/resources/application.conf](https://github.com/vesoft-inc/nebula-exchange/blob/master/exchange-common/src/test/resources/application.conf)